Luke Perry’s Daughter, Sophie, Was On Charity Trip In Africa When She Learned Of Father’s Stroke

 Luke Perry’s daughter just had the longest plane ride of her life.

-According to The Daily Mail, Sophie Perry was in Africa when she learned of her father’s stroke last Wednesday.
-The 18-year-old was expected to be in Malawi for 6 months, where she was doing charity work.
-Once she heard of her father’s health issues, Sophie cut her trip short and rushed back to California to be by her father’s side.
+According to the Daily Mail, Sophie Perry was in Africa when she learned of her father’s stroke last Wednesday.
+The 18-year-old was expected to be in Malawi for six months, doing charity work.
+Once she heard of her father’s health issues, Sophie cut her trip short and rushed back to California to be by his side.

-According to the publication, the teen made it back to Burbank, California just in time to say goodbye to her father before he passed away on Monday.
+According to the publication, the teen made it back to Burbank, California, just in time to say goodbye to her father before he passed away on Monday.
 A day before learning that her father had suffered a stroke, Sophie took to her Instagram page to share a photo of herself on the back of a bike, looking out into the African landscape.

 “It’s been a month and Malawi has gifted me with so so much joy, beauty, and malaria.
-Wouldn’t trade it,” she wrote on the post along with two yellow heart emojis.
+Wouldn’t trade it,” she wrote in the caption along with two yellow heart emojis.

-Since that was the last post on her Instagram account, many fans of her father have taken to the post to send their love and condolences to Sophie after losing her father.
-So far, the post has earned the 18-year-old over 340 comments, mostly from concerned fans.
+Since that was the last post on Sophie’s Instagram account, many fans of her father have taken to the post to send their love and condolences.
+So far, the post has earned her more than 340 comments, mostly from concerned fans.

 “I am so so sorry for the loss of your father, Luke Perry.
 So many who know him say he was such a beautiful person.
 Cherish that! hugs,” one Instagrammer wrote.